-- 4) Agreed Adjustments/Service Level Relief In addition, the Parties may agree on Performance Standard relief or adjustments to Performance Standards from time to time, including, the inclusion of new or temporary Performance Standards. - 5) Performance Defaults Failure of the Contractor to meet the performance standards shall grant the Exchange the authority to assess penalties where applicable, or require that the Contractor provide and implement a corrective action plan. - 6) Credits For certain measures of the performance standards set forth in the Performance Standards Table, Contractor will have the opportunity to earn credit for performance that exceeds the Performance Standards.
-The Credits shall be used to offset (i.e., reduce) any penalties that are imposed during any Contract Year. - 7) Performance Tables The Performance Standards are set forth in the tables below, titled Covered California Performance Standards for Contractor.
+- 4) Agreed Adjustments/Service Level Relief The Parties may adjust, suspend, or add Performance Standards from time to time, upon written agreement of the parties, without an amendment to this contract. - 5) Performance Defaults Failure of the Contractor to meet the performance standards shall grant the Exchange the authority to assess penalties where applicable, or require that the Contractor provide and implement a corrective action plan. - 6) Credits For certain measures of the performance standards set forth in the Performance Standards Table, Contractor will have the opportunity to earn credit for performance that exceeds the Performance Standards.
+The Credits shall be used to offset (i.e., reduce) any penalties that are imposed during any Contract Year. - Performance Tables The Performance Standards are set forth in the tables below, titled Covered California Performance Standards for Contractor.

-Performance Standards Reporting-Group 3 - Quality, Network Management and Delivery System Reform, Performance Standards 3.1 - 3.9

-QHP Issuers are required by CMS in 2018 to collect and submit third-party validated QRS measure data, for measurement year 2017 that will be used by CMS to calculate QHP scores and ratings.
-These measures will be determined by CMS.
-The Exchange will publicly report the QRS scores and ratings that are produced by CMS, and reserves the right to produce additional QRS scores from the CMS data for public release.
+Performance Standards Reporting-Group 3 - Quality, Network Management and Delivery System Reform, Performance Standards 3.1 - 3.9 scores and ratings that are produced by CMS, and reserves the right to produce additional QRS scores from the CMS data for public release.
 QRS scores are based on surveys of both individual market and Covered California for Small Business Enrollees for those products offered in both marketplaces.
 Performance penalties will be calculated using the PMPM for individual market only.